MaastrichtU-IDS/into-the-graph/README.md

   * Browsing not really good due to the use of graphs for entities.

 > You will need to go to [settings](http://trek.semanticscience.org/settings) to change the SPARQL endpoint URL permanently.

+You can even directly use [trek.semanticscience.org](http://trek.semanticscience.org) to browse a locally deployed endpoint! e.g. http://localhost:8890/sparql